Aerodynamics at the Particle Level: Background and Motivation

-The notion, therefore, that a streamline in a gas flow is ``attracted'' by a surface is not correct.
+The notion, therefore, that a streamline in a gas flow is ``attracted`` by a surface is not correct.
 If a stream of gas, as in Coand\v{a} flow,\cite{coanda} seems attracted to a solid object it is due to its self-interaction, interaction with gas outside the flow, and the forces its particles exert on the surface as they strike it, not due to an attractive force between the particles and the surface.
-In contrast to the work of Bernoulli, there is no ``Coand\v{a} equation'' because, other than Newton's laws, we have no physical model for the behavior of the particles in the boundary layer.
-Henri Marie Coand\v{a} was an engineer and observed effects that are widely incorporated into modern aerodynamic design but physicists have not developed a tractable mathematics to describe the behavior of such a large number, $\sim10^{23}$, of simple interactions without the fluid assumption.
+Evidently, then, the ``attraction`` is due to the fact that a low pressure is created in the boundary layer and it is the higher ambient pressure that forces the boundary layer to stay in contact with the surface.
+In contrast to the work of Bernoulli, there is no ``Coand\v{a} equation`` because, other than Newton\textquotesingle s laws, we have no physical model for the behavior of the particles in the boundary layer.
+Henri Marie Coand\v{a} was an engineer and observed effects that are widely incorporated into modern aerodynamic design but physicists have not developed a tractable mathematics to describe the behavior of such a large number, $\sim10^{23}$, of simple interactions without the fluid approximation.
 In any case, to explore a mathematical model is not the same as to explore the physical world (See Appendix \ref{woodsapp}).
 One goal of theoretical physics is the calculation of the results of experiments, another is to understand why the world works as it does.
-The miracle is that mathematics is as useful as it is in describing and predicting physical effects.
+The miracle is that mathematics is as useful as it is in describing and predicting physical effects. \\